1337jazz/SM-Programming-Exercise/README.md

 > from ​stdin​ and executed.
 The final output would then be the end position of the object,
 > in this case ​[0, 1]​.
 ___
+<br/> <br/>

 ## Installation
+To build from source, clone the repository.
+The application is built on .NET Core 3.1, so the relevant SDK is required.
+If using Visual Studio, dependencies should be automatically pulled from Nuget. `Program.Main()` is the entry point.
+Alternatively, a single release is provided.
+<br/> <br/>

 ## Assumptions
-1. There is some input validation in place to allow graceful exits, though in the general it is assumed the inputs will not be malformed
+1. There is some input validation in place to allow graceful exits, but in general it is assumed the inputs will not be malformed
 2. At least one command is provided, even if it is `0 - quit`
-3. There will not be invalid commands e.g. `-1`or `5` or `Left`
+3. There will not be invalid commands e.g. `-1`or `5` or `Left`.
+If so these will be ignored and not throw an exception
 4. The mimimum size of the table is `1 x 1`
+<br/> <br/>

+## Testing
+I have written a few test cases with NUnit, these are not exhaustive, but should form a good foundation for further testing.
+<br/> <br/>
 ## Extensibility Options
 As part of the brief, the applicant is required to structure the code so that some thought is given to future extensibility.
 The company asks some questions regarding extensibility, below are are my answers:
+<br/> <br/>

 >Would it be easy to...
 > * Handle different shapes than a rectangle?